The-Poolz/RegistrationContract/README.md

 ## How can I register a new company?
    Firstly, you need to specify a pool id and values, that will be filled in to the keys.
+   Actually, you need to pay a fee, that pool owner defined for registration a new company.
    After that you should use the Register() function to register a new company.
 ```solidity
     // to register a new company